Bringing proven state-of-the-art military technology to the commercial aviation aftermarket

 To accomplish prototype AerAware modification, AerSale performed the integration of Universal Avionics’ ClearVision™ suite, including radome modification to accommodate the EVS-5000 camera installation, system wiring, connectors, and mounting hardware fabrication for equipment bay and flight deck installations.
 AerSale will have Parts Manufacturing Approval (PMA) for the installation components, while Universal Avionics holds the PMA for the ClearVision™ system components.

 When initial flight evaluation of AerAware™ is completed by AerSale, it will progress to FAA flight testing for approval of system use on commercial aircraft.
-Final STC approval is expected by Q4 2020, to be followed up with EASA approval in early 2021.
+Final STC approval is expected late in 2021, to be followed up with EASA approval in early 2022.